-The Beatles, the Las Vegas Strip, the Navy Blue Blazer.
+The Beatles, the Las Vegas Strip, the Navy Blazer.

-The navy blue blazer is iconic in the men’s style world.
+The navy blazer is iconic in the world of menswear.
 Not only does it look amazing, but it’s one of the most interchangeable pieces in menswear that bridges the gap between smart and casual.

 According to Bernhard Roetzel’s exemplary Gentleman: A Timeless Guide to Fashion, the classic navy blue blazer is double breasted, and has six golden gilt buttons.
 It’s always dark blue, has two side vents, a breast pocket and two pockets with flaps.
 Additionally, blue worsted serge is the classic fabric for the navy blue blazer.

 DIFFERENCES BETWEEN BLAZER, SPORT COAT, AND SUIT JACKET